realnews-gateway/emergency-publishing-system/emergency-channel/security/metadata.md

+---
+owner: "@Empus/security"
+oncall: "security-oncall@company.com"
+last-reviewed: "2026-04-15"
+---

 # Security Module — Metadata Minimization

 ## Overview

 The metadata minimization layer ensures that the Emergency Channel system does not leak sensitive operational details through logs, payloads, headers, or publishing artifacts.
-Metadata is often more dangerous than content itself, as it can reveal identities, timing patterns, infrastructure layout, or internal processing behavior.
+Metadata can be more revealing than content itself: it may expose identities, timing patterns, infrastructure layout, or internal processing behavior.

-This layer enforces strict rules for what metadata may be generated, stored, or transmitted across the system.
+This document defines what metadata may be generated, stored, transmitted, or exported, and prescribes normalization, anonymization, and retention rules to reduce correlation and fingerprinting risk.

 ---